 8. Maine: Moorings Oceanfront RV Resort

-Two-and-a-half hours north of Libby’s, Moorings Oceanfront Resort has scenic RV sites along Penobscot Bay in the quiet town of Belfast.
-Some of coastal Maine’s top attractions are only an hour drive away – like Acadia National Park, charming villages, and about a half dozen lighthouses.
+North of Libby’s, Moorings Oceanfront Resort has scenic RV sites along Penobscot Bay in the quiet town of Belfast.
+Some of coastal Maine’s top attractions are only an hour drive away, like Acadia National Park, charming villages, and about a half dozen lighthouses.

 Visitors are welcome to their private beach, kayak launch, shower and laundry facilities.
 They also offer free coffee every morning and donuts every Sunday.